-Virtually every decent-sized city and tourist area has at least a couple of decent arts and culture attractions.
+Virtually every decent-sized city and tourist area has at least a couple of quality arts and culture attractions.
 From museums to historic sites, it’s fun to explore such places to learn a bit more about the past of the area that you are visiting.
 Although huge museums and super well-known landmarks can be found all over the place, sometimes the more interesting places are the lesser-known ones.
 As you journey around the country, make a point of stopping in at a few of the quirkier – and more memorable – arts and culture sites that you encounter.

 From Key West’s Ernest Hemingway house to Seattle’s Science Fiction Museum, there are many exciting and unique places to explore from coast to coast in America.
 Visiting museums and landmarks helps you paint a picture about what matters the most to the people of any given region, and can open your eyes to a number of things that you’d otherwise never learn about.
 As you make your travel plans, then, make it a point to seek out culture and arts attractions that will give your visit a more memorable spin.